Photo of Spotify on a smartphone in a car

 Photo of phone plugged into car USB portAlmost all recent cars can play music from a smartphone over USB or Bluetooth iStock

-Most new cars today come with Bluetooth support and USB ports.
+Most new vehicles today come with Bluetooth support and USB ports.
 Both of these can be used to connect your smartphone to the car, then have its audio come through the sound system.

-When pairing or plugging in, the car will add your phone to its list of audio inputs, along with AM, FM and DAB radio, plus the CD player if there is one.
-Just pick your phone from this list of inputs, and you can control your Spotify music using the car's buttons.
+When pairing or plugging in, the car will add your phone to its list of audio inputs, DAB radio, and the CD player, if there is one.
+Pick your phone from this list of inputs, and you can control your Spotify music using the car's buttons.

-Some cars only allow very simple control of Spotify in this scenario, with you only being able to play, pause and skip tracks.
-This can make it tricky to change playlist, or search for an artist or album.
+In this scenario, some cars only allow very simple control of Spotify, with you only being able to play, pause and skip tracks.
+Changing a playlist or searching for an artist or album can make it tricky.

 Remember, while Car View will likely make using Spotify easier and safer, you must adhere to local road laws.
-In some states and countries it is an offense to physically interact with your smartphone in any way at all while driving, so you're best off picking a playlist before you set off, or have your passenger act as DJ.
+In some states and countries, it is an offense to physically interact with your smartphone in any way at all while driving, so you're best off picking a playlist before you set off or having your passenger act as DJ.

 Auxiliary cable